 When you are sent home from your outpatient procedure, your nose is likely to be in a splint.
 This will maintain its form and protect it.
 You’re going to have swelling.
 Bruising is the norm.
 You’re going to feel like you are congested with a stuffy nose.
 You’ll need to sleep with your head elevated as you begin to heal.
 No heavy lifting is allowed; give your nose time to heal and be patient.
 The results will be out in the open soon enough.
 After a successful procedure, the shape of your nose will be enhanced.
 You may breathe easier as well.
 While most of the swelling will be down in the first few weeks, it can take up to a year before you see the final results of your procedure.

 Learn More About the Benefits

-If you are thinking about a nose job, make an appointment at Connecticut Plastic Surgery Group in Southport, CT.
+Are you looking for the best rhinoplasty in Connecticut?
+Make an appointment at Connecticut Plastic Surgery Group in Southport.
 Our surgeon will ask you what you want to get out of rhinoplasty.
 He will examine your nose and pinpoint areas that could be improved.
 A plan will be agreed upon and then you can start the process of undergoing this procedure.
 Contact us today to schedule your consultation!